mehnazsoha/intelligentTouriestGuide2/README.md

 # intelligentTouriestGuide2
 Only create, read and delete. no login, registration and update.

-Simple bootstrap with handlebars (hbs)
+Simple bootstrap with handlebars (hbs) and mongodb atlas